Tech-Serv-Technologies/.github/README.md

-# TechServ Standards & Templates Central Repo
+# TechServ Standards and Templates Central Repo

 Welcome to the central engineering hub for our organization.
 This repository houses global issue templates, development standards, and architectural guidelines shared across all team projects.